-Adding a high amount of levain to a recipe is change three things, the flavour, aroma and the structure of the bread.
+Adding a high amount of levain to a recipe changes the flavour, aroma and the structure of the bread.

 Typically, what will happen:

-- It will taste of it, possibly nice if it's a sourdough, horrible if it’s yeast.
+- It will taste of it, possibly nice if it's sourdough, but horrible if it’s a yeast straight dough

-- The rise is too quick which reduces the breads flavour development and gluten formation
+- The rise is quick which reduces flavour development and gluten formation

-Here's an article which gives a bit more insight on using too much yeast in bread.
+Here's an article which gives more insight into using too much yeast in bread.

 Do levains go out of date?

-Out of date yeast which is still sealed in may still work.
+Dried yeasts need to be in a sealed container so they don’t oxidise.
+Out of date yeast which is still sealed may still work.
 Spoon some into some tepid water and see if it bubbles sufficiently before risking it in your dough.

-Unlike what you may have read, there's no need to do this every time.
-Just if there’s a reason that the yeast may be no longer active.
+There's no need to do this every time.
+Only if there’s a chance the yeast is no longer active.

 How much levain should I add to my dough mix?

-These are what I tend to use as starting points when crafting a new recipe.
+There’s no golden rule,here are the starting points I use when crafting a new recipe.

 Fresh yeast 2%

-Maximum for fresh yeast is 2.5%, above 2.2 the taste of yeast is more noticeable in the bread.
+The maximum amount of fresh yeast that should be used is 2.5%.
+Above 2.2% can bring the taste of yeast to be noticeable.
 I don't generally go above 30% of sourdough.
-In cool climates without a proofer it may be an idea to increase this.
+In cool climates, without using a proofer it may be an idea to increase this up to 50%

 Can you make bread without a levain?

-We could use flour, water and salt to make a bread, without a levain.
-The result would be
+We could use flour, water and salt to make bread, without a levain.
+The result would be a flat bread.

-Breads like Pita, Naan and my salt less flat bread do use yeast to get a little rise and a lighter crumb.
-But there are a few flat breads that don’t call for any such as a tortilla.
+Bread like Pita, Naan and my salt less flat bread use yeast to get a little rise and a lighter crumb.
+But there are a few flat breads that don’t call for any such as tortilla.